eLearning-TUDarmstadt/moodle-report_moodleanalyst/README.txt

 For the reasons see [1], [2] and [3].
 In consequence many full page reloads are necessary to perform even simple tasks.

-For this project we dropped of the moodle principles of accessibility to get a high speed support/administration tool, realised under heavy JavaScript usage.
+For this project we dropped the moodle principles of accessibility to get a high speed support/administration tool, realised under heavy JavaScript usage.

 Libraries we used: